1

 Q: Which application should I use?

-A: Two applications for original registration are available, and the fee is the same for both.
+A: Two applications for original registration are available, and the fee is the same for both:

-Application for Registration by Examination - Use this application if you do not hold an active license, certificate, or registration to practice as a naturopathic doctor in another state or jurisdiction, or if you hold an expired credential in another state or jurisdiction.
-Application for Registration by Endorsement - Use this application if you hold an active license, certificate, or registration to practice as a naturopathic doctor in another state or jurisdiction.
+• Application for Registration by Examination: Use this application if you do not hold an active license, certificate, or registration to practice as a Naturopathic Doctor in another state or jurisdiction, or if you hold an expired credential in another state or jurisdiction.

 Q: I do not have a baccalaureate degree.
 What can I use as a substitute?